DIY • How to create a rustic fall centerpiece?

 separateur feuilles

-Watch the second part of the video above for a step-by-step explanation.
+(See the second part of the video above for a detailed demonstration.)

 DIY centre de table automnal-04